merely-useful/py-rse/index.md

 1. No: `.` stands for the current directory.
 2. No: `/` stands for the root directory.
 3. No: Amira's home directory is `/Users/Amira`.
-4. No: this goes up two levels, i.e. ends in `/Users`.
+4. No: This goes up two levels, i.e. ends in `/Users`.
-5. Yes: `~` stands for the user's home directory, in this case `/Users/amanda`.
+5. Yes: `~` stands for the user's home directory, in this case `/Users/amira`.
-6. No: this would navigate into a directory `home` in the current directory if it exists.
+6. No: This would navigate into a directory `home` in the current directory if it exists.
-7. No: this would navigate into a directory `home` inside her home directory
+7. Yes: Starting from the home directory `~`, this command goes into `data` then back (using `..`) to the home directory.
-8. Yes: shortcut to go back to the user's home directory.
+8. Yes: Shortcut to go back to the user's home directory.
-9. Yes: goes up one level.
+9. Yes: Goes up one level.
-10. Yes: same as the previous answer, but with an unnecessary . (indicating current directory)
+10. Yes: Same as the previous answer, but with an unnecessary `.` (indicating current directory)

 ### Exercise \@ref(bash-basics-ex-resolve-rel-path) {-}

-1. No: there *is* a directory `backup` in `/Users`.
+1. No: There *is* a directory `backup` in `/Users`.
-2. No: this is the content of `Users/thing/backup`, but with `..` we asked for one level further up.
+2. No: This is the content of `Users/sami/backup`, but with `..` we asked for one level further up.
-3. No: same as previous explanation, but results shown as directories (which is what the `-F` option specifies).
+3. No: Same as previous explanation, but results shown as directories (which is what the `-F` option specifies).
 4. Yes: `../backup/` refers to `/Users/backup/`.

 ### Exercise \@ref(bash-basics-ex-reading-ls) {-}